Why we need an outbreak plan

 We need an outbreak plan because:

-- we want to keep our residents as safe as we can from COVID-19 until better treatments and a vaccine is available
+- we want to keep our residents as safe as we can from COVID-19 while treatments improve and the numbers of fully vaccinated residents increases

-- building on local knowledge and trusted partnerships our local plan adds to national programmes
+- building on local knowledge and trusted partnerships means that our local plan adds to national programmes

-Prevent and manage outbreaks in specific individual settings.
+Prevent and manage outbreaks in specific higher risk individual settings.

 Prevent and manage outbreaks in other high-risk locations, workplaces and communities.